janbodnar/FSharp-Examples/functional/Readme.md

 important argument (usually the main data structure that you give as the input)
 to any function as its last argument.
 It makes function composition much easier.

+If we supply fewer than the specified number of arguments, we create a new function   that expects the remaining arguments.
+This method of handling arguments is referred to   as currying.

 Currying is about fixing arguments of functions from left to right.
 It's useful
 to configurate code and embed parameters that usually serve to define the context
 of a function execution (i.e. a database connection object).